 There are all kinds of fantastic cafes and restaurants in Sudbury.
 Salute Coffee has two locations, downtown and southside, for truly great coffee, tea and smoothies plus yummy salads, baking and sandwiches with ingredients like local maple syrup, free-range eggs and organic greens.

-Coffee and art lovers can indulge their passions at Kuppajo Espresso Bar, where you can check out the colourful murals and local art for purchase.
-And be sure to savour Sudbury’s own award-winning Old Rock coffee while in town.
+Be sure to savour Sudbury’s own award-winning Old Rock coffee while in town.
 If you’re craving Italian, the family-owned Bella Vita Cucina has fresh local lunch and dinner fare including pasta, pizza and seafood.
 Another local Italian favourite is Di Gusto, known for its warm ambiance, wood-fired pizza and fresh pasta.
 And the go-to spot for vegan and vegetarian meals is Tucos Tacos Lounge, which has both a patio and a food truck (open until mid-October, weather permitting), filled with savoury delights like the Ugly Burrito and The Works nachos.
 Wine lovers be sure to visit Wander Food & Wine for its incredible wine selection from around the globe while cheese lovers will enjoy Nickel City Cheese.
-Those looking for craft beer can drop by one of the city's four breweries–46 North Brewing, Optimist Brewery, Stack Brewing, or Spacecraft Brewery–for a tasting.
+Those looking for craft beer can drop by one of the city's breweries; try 46 North Brewing or Stack Brewing for a tasting.

 Revel in a rainbow of fall colours